 Try playing with the weight of the ball you throw and ideally aim for 15 repetitions for 3 sets.

 If you don’t have access to a trampoline or you can’t do it with someone else, you can throw it against the wall and catch it or hold the ball and go back and forth.

-This is the beginning routine I 90% of the time use as a physiotherapist and it truly works magic.
 These complaints are very common and often times a weak core is a huge part of the problem.
 If you master this, let’s say after about 6 weeks, you should be experiencing some great results.